 For some ideas of eligible and ineligible projects, please view our SRF Project Examples document.
 The DWSRF program may be able to fund the planning phase, design phase, and construction phase of an eligible drinking water project.

 The U.S. Environmental Protection Agency (EPA) clarified funding for service line replacements on private property.
 The DWSRF program may fund the complete service line replacement, regardless of pipe material and ownership of the property on which the service line is located.
 Please refer to their May 9, 2016 memo for more information.

 Review and Ranking of Projects

 The DWS reviews project Eligibility Applications for completeness and eligibility for DWSRF funding.
 Points are assigned based on Priority Ranking System established by the DPH and approved by the EPA.
 The total points assigned to each project along with each project’s readiness to proceed will be used to prepare the Project Priority List.

-NEW for 2018 - The Priority Ranking System has undergone major revisions to update the overall document as well as reflect current drinking water issues.
+The Priority Ranking System has undergone major revisions to update the overall document as well as reflect current drinking water issues.
 In addition, some changes were made to address comments received from PWSs during the IUP public hearing process.
 Please review this document prior to completing the Eligibility Application.
 Major changes have been made to the project point table.
 If you have any questions, contact the DPH DWSRF Unit.

 Intended Use Plan and Project Priority List